ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ## 1.1 Check the open ports and listening Unix sockets against ssh (22) and http (80) on Admin and Web respectively.

+### netstat

+`netstat` (or its modern alternative ss) - is a network utility tool used to display network connections, routing tables and network protocol statistics.

-Let's check Web port with `netstat`.
-I will use `ss` utility instead of netstat, because `netstat` is deprecated:
+Let's check the web port with `netstat`.
+I will use the `ss` utility instead of `netstat` because `netstat` is deprecated.

 ![image](https://github.com/user-attachments/assets/0da6ef85-b632-4c86-9df7-c3d1cce10bd5)

-We can see that `nginx` opened port 80 and LISTENING for connections.
+We can see that `nginx` opened port 80 and is LISTENING for connections.

+### lsof

+`lsof` - is a powerful utility used to display information about files that are currently open by processes on a system.
+It is \*musthave\* tool for identifying network connections and open files related to network activity.
+It can be used to trace which processes are holding active sockets, whether they are listening for incoming connections or communicating over the network.

-Next step is to check Admin SSH port (22) with lsof:
+The next step is to check the Admin SSH port (22) with `lsof`:

 ![image](https://github.com/user-attachments/assets/aa7780b4-b913-475e-ac35-00fa33852031)

-We can see that port 22 is opened and LISTENING for connections.
+We can see that port 22 is open and LISTENING for connections.

 ## 1.2 Scan your gateway from the outside.
 What are the known open ports?

-I can scan host using `nmap` with the following command:
+I can scan the host using `nmap` with the following command:

 ```
 nmap 172.19.0.100